Chinese Peony: Special Species And How They Were Grown Out

 If you are thinking Chinese peonies are just modern products or a beautiful plant type to attract visitors, wait to be surprised!

 Back in the Tang Dynasty, peony flowers were all the rage.
-They were like the Kardashians of flora.
 Everyone, from emperors to everyday Joes, couldn’t resist their allure.
 In fact, the poet Liu Yuxi of the Tang Dynasty once penned, “Only peonies are the true national color; they sway the capital when they bloom.”
+In the Tang Dynasty, only women of royal lineage could accessorize with peonies.
+The peony hair ornament was a fashion statement strictly reserved for the crème de la crème of female society.

 Fast forward to the Song Dynasty, and the peony’s fan base had expanded.
 Even men jumped onto the peony bandwagon.
-And no, we’re not pulling your leg.
-Men indeed strutted around with peonies adorning their hair!
-It’s fair to say the peony was the unisex head-turner of the Song Dynasty.

 Famous Species of Chinese Peony and Their Cultivation